Chapter Eighteen – Sandy Horizons

 "Wha…" he croaked before his dry mouth refused to continue.

 "Here, here!" she said quickly, backing off him to withdraw one of his lorn-sacs filled with water.
 He was grateful as the water flowed partially into his mouth and the rest over his face and down his neck.
 Despite his complete lack of energy, he attempted to sit up.

 "Slowly Tino!"
 Mary ordered as she supported his back up.
 He appreciated the help and gave her hand a weak squeeze.

 The sun continued to attack any exposed skin on the two but was much weaker as it appeared to be well past midday.
-Mary withdrew some dried meats and bread given to the prince by Hement and handed him some.
-He slowly put some Lorn meat into his mouth but quickly found even chewing was too much effort.
+The archer withdrew some dried meats and bread given to the prince by Hement and handed him some.
+He slowly put some lorn meat into his mouth but quickly found even chewing was too much effort.